peterhinch/micropython-async/TUTORIAL.md

 library provides verification via the following classes:

  1. `Cancellable` This allows one or more tasks to be assigned to a group.
-A coro can cancel all tasks in the group, pausing until this has been acheived.
+A coro can cancel all tasks in the group, pausing until this has been achieved.
  Documentation may be found [here](./PRIMITIVES.md#42-class-cancellable).
  2. `NamedTask` This enables a coro to be associated with a user-defined name.
  The running status of named coros may be checked.
 For advanced usage more